2. Drive problems in ADHD

 The supposed contradiction dissolves if one differentiates according to the motivational situation.

-While lack of drive exists primarily with respect to goals that are not personally interesting enough to motivate, sufficient drive is usually present with respect to personally motivating goals.
+While listlessness exists primarily with respect to goals that are not personally interesting enough to motivate, sufficient drive is usually present with respect to personally motivating goals.
 One possible explanation for this is the stress benefit of the two symptoms.
-For more on this, see ⇒ Stress benefits - the survival-promoting purpose of stress.
+See more at ⇒ Stress benefits-the survival-enhancing purpose of stress.

 -